Home – Regulations – Canadian Modern Slavery Act

 How Anthesis Can Support

-- A comprehensive readiness assessment that includes internal document reviews, internal stakeholder engagement, and gap assessments of modern slavery management among corporate operations and supply chains.
-The findings from the readiness assessment will determine the available information – and the information gaps to address – for fulfilling the Act’s requirements.
+- A comprehensive current state assessment that includes corporate document reviews and internal stakeholder engagement to understand human rights management among the company’s operations and supply chain.
+The findings from the current state assessment help determine the available information – and the information gaps to address – for fulfilling the Act’s requirements.

-- Support the development and submission of the report and supplementary questionnaire for the Act by May 31.
+- Supporting the development and submission of the report and supplementary questionnaire for the Act by May 31.

 Our fundamental approach to the work, while tailored to each client, is designed to help achieve all requirements of the Act efficiently and with long-term strategy in mind.